M-Files/Developer-Portal/APIs/REST-API/Authentication/Single-Sign-On/index.md

 ## Configuring IIS and M-Files Web Access

-<p class="note">This document does not deal with setting up M-Files Web Access.
-More information is available in the <a href="http://www.m-files.com/user-guide/latest/eng/#Configure_M-Files_Web_Access.html">Web and Mobile Access</a> section of the online user guide.</p>
+This document does not deal with setting up M-Files Web Access.
+More information is available in the <a href="http://www.m-files.com/user-guide/latest/eng/#Configure_M-Files_Web_Access.html">Web and Mobile Access</a> section of the online user guide.
+{:.note}

 ### Enabling Windows Authentication within IIS